AdobeDocs/experience-manager-assets-essentials.en/help/using/bulk-import-assets-view.md

    * **[!UICONTROL Save import]** to save the configuration for now so that you can run it later.
    * **[!UICONTROL Save & run import]** to save the configuration and run the bulk import.
    * **[!UICONTROL Save & schedule import]** to save the configuration and schedule the bulk import for a later time.
-You can choose the frequency of the bulk import, and set the date and time for the import.
-The bulk import will run on the set date and time in the choosen frquency.
+You can choose the frequency of the bulk import and set the date and time for the import.
+The bulk import will run on the set date and time in the chosen frequency.

    ![Execute bulk import](assets/save-run.png)